evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-05/readme.md

 ![9](images/9.png)

-## Task #3 - xxx
+## Task #3 - add new hostname into the Application Registration `Redirect URIs`

-We need to add new domain into the Application Registration `Redirect URIs`.
+We need to add new hostname into the Application Registration `Redirect URIs`.
 Open your `keyvault-acmebot` azure function, navigate to `Authentication` tab and click to the App Registration under Identity provider list.
-If you haven't change anything, then name of the App Registration is the same as the name of the Azure function.
+If you followed default naming convention, then the name of the App Registration is the same as the name of the Azure function.

 ![10](images/10.png)